Lerato-cloud9/LERMOK25528_FTO2506_A_LERATO-MOKALOBA_SDFO1/README.md

 ## 📚 Learning Goals

-- 🚀 Get comfortable using Git and GitHub
+- 🚀 Get fully comfortable using Git and GitHub
-- 🎨 Learn HTML, CSS, and JavaScript
+- 🎨 Learn and become a PRO in HTML, CSS, and JavaScript
 - 💡 Build real-world projects and collaborate with others

 ---